ytabatabaee/emulate-real-nets/README.md

 - [powerlaw](https://pypi.org/project/powerlaw/)
 - [NetworKit](https://networkit.github.io/) (for large networks only)

 If you have Python 3 and pip, you can use `pip install -r requirements.txt` to install the other dependencies.
-We provide the LFR benchmark graph software in `binary_networks` directory, but it can also be downloaded from [https://www.santofortunato.net/resources](https://www.santofortunato.net/resources).
+We provide the LFR benchmark software binary files for mac and linux in `binary_networks` directory, but it can also be downloaded from [https://www.santofortunato.net/resources](https://www.santofortunato.net/resources).

 ## Usage Instructions